Tinkerforge/doc/en/source/Hardware/Bricklets/XMC1400_Breakout.rst

 |test_connect|.

 |test_tab|
-If everything went as expected you can now see the example plugin.
+If everything went as expected you can now see the example brickviewer plugin.

 .. image:: /Images/Bricklets/bricklet_xmc1400_breakout_brickv.jpg
    :scale: 100 %